fairinternal/composable-llm/README.md

 - Move EvaluationIO to a CSV file system
 - Be more coherent between `n`, `nb` or `num` (always use `n`), and this kind of things in general (e.g., `batch_size` vs `bsz`).
 - Good logging and referential for experiments (maybe wandb).
+- Put the token meaning somewhere (like in the config file), or in a tokenization folder, so to easily modify it without having to come back to every lines of code that uses specific values.

 Simple questions:
 - does continuing training make the attention maps cleaner while the accuracy does not change?
 If yes, we can make a link with grokking and emergence of more functorial pattern (link with sparsity induced bias with SGD - Loucas paper).